valancej/NIST-SP-800-190/README.md

 ## 4.3 Orchestrator Countermeasures

-This section can be achived with Active Directory and Network tooling.
+This section can be achieved with Active Directory and Network tooling.
 No use for Anchore here.

 ## 4.4 Container Countermeasures